Top 6 Family Day Trips you must do in Western Crete

 After your visit to the Museum of Ancient Eleftherna, make a short stop at the picturesque village of Margarites (“Daisies” in Greek).
 Margarites village is famous for its handmade pottery.
 Your kids will love visiting the small colorful ceramic shops.
 They may even participate in a short pottery class offered at some of the village’s workshops.
 Make sure to buy some ceramic souvenirs to take back home!

-If you are coming from the west to Rethymnon stop by the lake of Kournas, and drop in at the ancient village of Argiroupolis, an ancient village with Roman remains.
+If you are coming from the west to Rethymnon stop by the lake of Kournas, and drop in at the mount village of Argiroupolis, an ancient village with Roman remains.
 Walk down to the Church of the Five Virgins and see the beautiful fountain and the 2000-year-old plane tree.

 If you want to explore the beautiful region of Rethymnon accompanied by a family-friendly guide, join one of our Family-Friendly Tours and Activities in Rethymnon!